ini/RedisBridge/README.md

 >>> bridge.start()
 ```

-4. Send messages via the bridge
+4. Send messages via the bridge (or via a `CallbackDecorator`)
 ```
 >>> bridge.send('Hello World!', channel='my_channel')
 ```

-The observer calls all callbacks registered with it on the given channel
+The `CallbackDecorator` calls all callbacks registered with it on the given channel
 ```
 Received message: <Message: id='t2yedxi3', channel='my_channel', data='Hello World!'>
 ```